Men are from Mars, women are crazy. Defined: cra·zy (krāzē)- Affected with madness; insane.

 - Ninety-nine percent of my shooters have one major problem: anticipation of recoil.
 One drill I really like for overcoming this is called “trigger overlay.”
 I don’t remember where I stole it from, but it goes like this: The instructor has the shooter assume a good shooting stance at the three-yard line in front of a target with a one-inch-square aiming point.
 The instructor then puts his hand over the shooter’s firing hand.
 The shooter puts her finger on the trigger but it is relaxed.
 The instructor pulls the trigger.
 This show the shooter she can ignore the motion she sees and validates her sight picture.
 It also models a proper steady trigger press.
 Normally, two of three rounds are touching.
 Many shooters have never shot a group like that.
 I say, “It is all you; just pull the trigger like that and you will shoot like that all the time.”
 One female deputy sheriff with five years on the job shot this drill, but had a perfect group eight inches high.
 As I was scratching my head, see explained that in the academy, she jerked the trigger and shot low.
 Their solution?
 Aim eight inches high.
 I suggested that, now that she’d had competent instruction, she should aim at the target and not jerk the trigger.

 - Women come in all sizes and shapes.
 If the issued equipment available doesn’t fit, help them find equipment that does.
-The issue SIG holster is poorly designed for women, even though many women use it well.

 - Reduce discomfort on the part of the student by asking for permission before touching, when adjusting stance or hold.
 If she still seems uncomfortable, use verbal instructions instead.